-Agreed-Upon Procedure Collections (excluding EFTs) Results Managements' Response 4 Obtain a listing of deposit sites for the fiscal period where deposits for cash/checks/money orders (cash) are prepared and management's representation that the listing is complete.
+Collections (excluding EFTs) Agreed-Upon Procedure Results Managements' Response 4 Obtain a listing of deposit sites for the fiscal period where deposits for cash/checks/money orders (cash) are prepared and management's representation that the listing is complete.
 Randomly select 5 deposit sites (or all deposit sites if less than 5).
 Management provided a list and the necessary representations.
 Taxes and related revenues are collected by the primary government and subject to Statewide Agreed-Upon Procedures applied to the primary government.
 Procedures presented below are limited to incidental collections performed at the recreation facility.
 The results did not include findings or criticisms.
 5 For each deposit site selected, obtain a listing of collection locations and management's representation that the listing is complete.
 Randomly select one collection location for each deposit site (i.e. 5 collection locations for 5 deposit sites), obtain and inspect written policies and procedures relating to employee job duties (if no written policies or procedures, inquire of employees about their job duties) at each collection location, and observe that job duties are properly segregated at each collection location such that: a) Employees that are responsible for cash collections do not share cash drawers/registers.
 Collections do not utilize cash drawers or registers.
-Due to our limited facilities and small transaction volume, dedicated drawers and registers are no considered necessary.
+Due to our limited facilities and small transaction volume, dedicated drawers and registers are not considered necessary.

-Agreed-Upon Procedure Results Managements' Response b) Each employee responsible for collecting cash is not responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g. pre-numbered receipts) to the deposit.
+Collections (excluding EFTs) Agreed-Upon Procedure Results Managements' Response b) Each employee responsible for collecting cash is not responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g. pre-numbered receipts) to the deposit.
 A single employee is responsible for collecting cash and preparing and making bank deposits.
 Due to the limited size of our staff, further segregation is not considered practical. c) Each employee responsible for collecting cash is not responsible for posting collection entries to the general ledger or subsidiary ledgers, unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit.
 The employee responsible for collecting cash is not responsible for posting collection entries to the general ledger or subsidiary ledgers.
 The results did not include findings or criticisms. d) The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source and/or agency fund additions are not responsible for collecting cash, unless another employee verifies the reconciliation.
 The employee responsible for reconciling cash collections to the general ledger is not responsible for collecting cash.
-The results did not include findings or criticisms.
+The results did not include finding or criticisms.
 6 Inquire of management that all employees who have access to cash are covered by a bond or insurance policy for theft.
 Most collections including all taxes are conducted by the primary government.
-Bond coverage related to these employees will be addresses by the primary government's agreed-upon procedures engagement.
+Bond coverage related to these employees will be addressed by the primary government's agreed- upon procedures engagement.
 We will consider whether coverage for personnel at the collection facility is necessary.
-7 Randomly select two deposit dates for each of the 5 bank accounts selected for procedure #3 under "Bank Reconciliations" above (select the next deposit date chronologically if no deposits were made on the dates randomly selected and randomly select a deposit if multiple deposits are
+Personnel responsible for incidental collections at the recreation facility are not covered by bonds.
+7 Randomly select two deposit dates for each of the 5 bank accounts selected for procedure #3 under "Bank Reconciliations" above (select the next deposit date chronologically if no deposits were made on the dates randomly selected and randomly select a deposit if multiple deposits are the recreation facility are not covered by bollds.